2011 Turkish Grand Prix: Background

 Several teams made driver changes for the first practice session.
 Nico Hülkenberg substituted for Adrian Sutil at Force India, while Daniel Ricciardo drove in the place of Jaime Alguersuari at Scuderia Toro Rosso.
 Karun Chandhok took part once again, replacing Heikki Kovalainen at Lotus.

 Tyre supplier Pirelli brought its silver-banded hard compound tyre as the harder "prime" tyre and the yellow-banded soft compound as the softer "option" compound.
 This was the same tyre selection that Bridgestone had chosen to bring to the Turkish Grand Prix for the past two years.
+They also changed the design of their tyres.
+From now on they carry new and more prominent colour markings on the sidewalls.

 Before the race, Sebastian Vettel led the World Drivers' Championship with 68 points, 21 ahead of his nearest rival at the time - Lewis Hamilton - who was on 47 points.
 Hamilton had cut Vettel's lead from 24 to 21 points after winning his first race of the year, and also the first Vettel did not win, in China.
 Jenson Button was third in the standings with 38 points, 1 ahead of Mark Webber who had scored his first podium of the year when he drove from 18th to 3rd in China, three weeks previously.
 Fernando Alonso's Ferrari was still relatively slow compared to what it would be later in the year - and Ferrari hadn't been on the podium yet - he was fifth in the standings with just 26 points, 2 ahead of teammate Massa.

 Red Bull Racing were the only team over 100 points and therefore lead the Constructors' Championship on 105.
 McLaren were the only other team to have a podium at all three races and were in second place on 85 points.
 Ferrari had less than half of Red Bull on 50 points, but were still in third place.
 Renault and Mercedes GP were fourth and fifth with 32 and 16 points respectively.